Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: The realistic-lattice spin model

-\paragraph{Sub-leading parameters} We define $J^{\rm RT}$ and $D^{\rm T}$ in the overall Hamiltonian written as Eq.~(\ref{eq::realistic_two_sublattice_model}).
-Calculated antiferromagnetic exchange coupling \if0 within Lichtenstein's approach\fi between $5d$-bands of Nd and $3d$-bands of Fe are taken as they are to be the $5d$-mediated $4f$-$3d$ coupling, assuming that intra-atomic direct exchange coupling is big enough to let the localized $4f$-moment and $5d$-polarization work as a unified body.
+We define $J^{\rm RT}$ and $D^{\rm T}$ in the overall Hamiltonian written as Eq.~(\ref{eq::realistic_two_sublattice_model}).
+Calculated antiferromagnetic exchange coupling \if0 within Liechtenstein's approach\fi between $5d$-bands of Nd and $3d$-bands of Fe are taken as they are to be the $5d$-mediated $4f$-$3d$ coupling, assuming that intra-atomic direct exchange coupling is big enough to let the localized $4f$-moment and $5d$-polarization work as a unified body.
 The results are summarized in Table~\ref{table::J_RT}.
+The Fe-originated MAE in Eq.~(\ref{eq::3d}), which we will denote analogously to Nd-originated one in Eq.~(\ref{eq::defining_K_Nd}) as follows,

-The Fe-originated MAE, $D^{\rm T}$, comes in the order $O(0.1)$~[meV] as referring to the past experimental measurements done for YFe$_{11}$Ti~\cite{nikitin_1998}.
+comes in the order $O(0.1)$~[meV] as referring to the past experimental measurements~\cite{nikitin_1998} done for YFe$_{11}$Ti.
 In the present modeling we just incorporate $K^{\rm Fe}=0.1~\mbox{[meV]}$ uniformly on all Fe sites as a phenomenological setting which should be sufficient to describe the magnetic properties around the room temperatures and slightly higher.

-Complication triggered by non-uniform Fe-sublattice magnetic anisotropy could come in slightly below and around the Curie temperature and we leave the detailed description in that temperature range for a future work.
+Higher-order terms in addition to $K^{\rm Nd}$ in Eq.~(\ref{eq::defining_K_Nd}) can be suspected in principle for which we have also calculated and saw that they are an order of magnitude smaller than the leading-order ones.
+Within the present scope to pick up the leading-order behavior of finite-temperature observables, we have dropped the higher-order contributions to the single-ion magnetic anisotropy of Nd.